bradtraversy/devconnector_2.0/README.md

 ## Component reuse ♻️

 The EditProfile and CreateProfile have been reduced to one component [ProfileForm.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/components/profile-forms/ProfileForm.js)
-The majority of this logic came from the refactrored EditProfile Component.
+The majority of this logic came from the refactrored EditProfile Component, which was initially changed to fix the issues with the use of useEffect we see in this component.

+If you want to address the linter warnings in EditProfile then this is the component you are looking for.

 ## Log user out on token expiration 🔐